Election Day for the 2022 North Carolina General Election is Tuesday, November 8, 2022.

 - Fill out the application completely.

 - Submit the request to your local election office.
 You should request your ballot as far in advance of the election as possible.
-The deadline to request a ballot by mail is (received by) Tuesday, May 10, 2022
+The deadline to request a ballot by mail is November 1, 2022.

 - When your ballot arrives, read it carefully and follow the instructions to complete it and return it.